-Czechs have many different ways of greeting each other.
-While this might confuse foreigners already struggling with the excruciating difficulties of the language, we’ve noticed that Czechs themselves were not necessarily aware of the story behind their salutation expression.
-Hence this little practical guide to shed some light on the Czech Republic’s greeting habits.
+Prague, Czech Republic – Czechs have many different ways of greeting each other and while this might confuse foreigners struggling with the excruciating difficulties of the language, native speakers too are not necessarily aware of the story behind their salutation phrases.

 If those three are not enough, you can opt for “Čus”, imported from the German word “tschüss”.
-Although not as popular as the previous ones, it might still come in handy and is yet-another example of the Czech language’s diverse and multi-national roots.
+Although slightly less widespread than the previous ones, it might still come in handy and is yet-another example of the Czech language’s diverse and multi-national roots.

-Whoever said that Czech was a challenging language?
+Whoever said that the Czech language was challenging?